-EXPLORERS WELCOME Your experience at UCSD-should you qualify, and elect to come herewill be largely what you choose to make of it.
-If you are genuinely interested in stretching your mind, and in acquiring knowledge which will serve you well for the rest of your life, the University of California, San Diego, could be the right choice for you.
-If you still don't know where you are headed, or what you want to do with your life, UCSD probably can help you to find your way.
-But if you are considering UCSD solely because someone else wants you to come here, or as a place to hibernate, we suggest you forget us.
-Because at UCSD, all of us-including the great majority of the students-are really serious about education.
-College students are inquisitive individuals.
-They are explorers, looking for answers.
-Most of all, they are looking for themselves.
-Counselor, Muir Not that we aren't equally serious about enjoying ourselves in the process of learning.
-College years can be-and should be-years of adventure.
-These are years for exploring, for unfolding, for living with other young explorers who-like yourself-are searching for answers to certain very fundamental questions.
-UCSD is a good place to make this search-and, frankly, that's why most of our students come here.
-Very few young people truly know where they are going, or what they want to do a decade from now.
-If you feel confused about the future, bear in mind that -a third or more of all high school students graduating this year will eventually find careers in occupations that haven't been invented! -the average American changes occupation five times during a working career.
-I feel like I am learning, but I really don't know how much.
-Just because you read a lot, take a lot of classes and study a lot you're supposed to learn a lot.
-I'm not sure that applies.
-It all depends on what you put into it.
-Revelle Freshman UCSD welcomes explorers.
+EXPLORERS WELCOME Your experience at UC San Diego will be largely what you choose to make of it.
+If you are genuinely interested in stretching your mind, and in acquiring knowledge that will serve you well for the rest of your life, the University of California, San Diego could be the right choice for you.
+If you still don't know where you are headed, or what you want to do with your life, UC San Diego might be able to help you find your way.
+But if you are considering UC San Diego solely because someone else wants you to come here, or as a place to hibernate, we suggest you forget us.
+Because at UC San Diego, all of us are really serious about education.
+Not that we aren't equally serious about enjoying ourselves in the process of learning - college years can be - and should be - years of adventure and happiness.
+These are the years for exploring, for unfolding, for living with other explorers, who like yourself, are searching for answers to certain very fundamental questions.
+UC San Diego can be a very good place to make this search, and that's why most of our students come here.
+Very few undergraduate students truly know where they are going or what they want to do a decade from now.
+If you feel confused about the future bear in mind that - a third or more of all high school students graduating this year will eventually find occupations in fields that haven't been invented yet; - the average American worker changes occupation five times during a working career.
+UC San Diego welcomes explorers.